Apply for Electronic Travel Authorization (eTA) to Canada

 However, there are some exceptions.
 Persons who have been found to have misrepresented are barred from applying for an eTA for 5 years.

-Persons who have been found to have committed certain violations of the Immigration and Refugee Protection Act (IRPA) may be required to apply for and obtain Authorization to Return to Canada (ARC) before they may be permitted to apply for an eTA to Canada.
+Persons who have been found to have committed certain violations of the Immigration and Refugee Protection Act (IRPA) may be required to apply for and obtain Authorization to Return to Canada (ARC) before they may be permitted to apply for eTA Canada.
 Persons who have been found criminally inadmissible to Canada may have to apply for and obtain Criminal Rehabilitation before they may be permitted to apply for an eTA to Canada.

 Do I need an eTA if I have a valid Visitor Record, Work Permit, Study Permit, or Temporary Resident Permit?

 A Visitor Record, Work Permit, Study Permit, or Temporary Resident Permit is not valid for travel to Canada.
-In most cases, persons who are exempt from the requirement of needing a visa to travel to Canada must also have a valid eTA to fly to Canada.
+In most cases, persons who are exempt from the requirement of needing a visa to travel must also have a valid eTA to fly to Canada.

-Mandelbaum Immigration Lawyers can conduct an eTA assessment for you.
-Simply provide us with your name, email address and phone number by emailing us at info@dmandelbaum.com, and our office will contact you to arrange a consultation with a lawyer.
+Simply provide us with your name, email address and phone number by clicking the button bellow, and our office will contact you to arrange a consultation with a lawyer.